gdotclerge/Attendance-Bot/NOTES.md

+Question for Mike:
+  - Logging?
+  - Puma?
+Nginx?
+  - Tools for checking Memory
+  - How do you deal with instances created in another module but that you want to extend with methods from a class that inherits that other module?
+(See gdrive session or client methods)

 Save Mem Ideas:
   use ||= for session in commands? use symbols for variables in commands? https://www.sitepoint.com/ruby-uses-memory/ https://matt.aimonetti.net/posts/2010/07/29/object-allocation-why-you-should-care/

 why are we doing _match as one of the command arguments?

 Do we need check attendance and attendance commands?

 need to implement error handling module

+What is build

 client.store
   => #<Slack::RealTime::Store:0x007ff0bf1195d8